American Queen - Mississippi River Cruise

 Day 14: Nashville: Studio B and Country Music Hall of Fame

-Later, you can make the most of your final evening with a visit to one of the city's 150-plus live music venues.
+Later, make the most of your final evening with a visit to one of the city's 150-plus live music venues.

 You'll land back home in the UK, after a once-in-a-lifetime cruise in the US.
 And if you love rock 'n' roll, country music and Elvis, you'll no doubt be playing your favourite songs and remembering your holiday for a long time to come.